-The avenue is full of world re-known clothing brands and it’s perfect for people who want to shop some of Paris’ best fashion brands.
+The avenue is full of world re-known clothing brands and it’s perfect for people who want to shop some of France’s best fashion brands from French shoes, French handbags, French luxury jewelry, and more!
 But you also need to know that it’s an expensive street to shop on so be ready to dig deep in your pocket.

 But even if you don’t end up buying anything from there, just window shopping will still be enjoyable as you explore Paris’ best shopping hub.

-From luxury brands like Louis Vuitton, Tiffany & Co, Lacoste to budget brands like Gap, Zara, and Sephora, you can’t fail to get anything from here.
+From luxury brands like Louis Vuitton, Tiffany & Co, and Lacoste to affordable brands like Gap, Zara, and Sephora, you can’t fail to get anything from here.

 Step 6: Visit the Pont Alexandre III, Grand Palace, and Petit Palace.

-However, I suggest not to spend so much time here but rather just take a stroll and take in all the views you can.
+However, I suggest not spending so much time here but rather just taking a stroll and taking in all the views you can.
 I recommend walking up to the Invalides just to capture photos of this impressive building, admire the architecture, and turn back.

 On your way back, stroll past the Grand Palace and Petit Palace which are just 3 minutes from the Pont Alexandre III.

 But since you’re just in Paris for the weekend, there is not enough time to enter both palaces but just a stroll outside will be enough.